When to Pick Peppers (& How) + 2 Ways to Store Your Chillies

 Picking A Pepperoncini Pepper

-Use clean shears for large chillies like bell peppers so that branches aren’t damaged from pulling.
+Use clean shears for large chillies like Bell peppers so that branches aren’t damaged from pulling.
 Hold the pepper and then cut anywhere along the stem.
 (The piece of leftover stem eventually dries up and falls off.)

 cutting pepper off of plant